 - Ability to work a flexible schedule, including some evenings and weekends.

 - Ability to work in a fast-paced, high volume environment.

 - Exhibit a high level of attention to detail.

 EDUCATION AND/OR EXPERIENCE:

-High School Diploma or GED and two years of relevant experience.
+High School Diploma or GED and two years of relevant experience; or equivalent combination of education and experience.
 An Associate’s degree is preferred.

 CERTIFICATIONS, LICENSES, REGISTRATIONS:

 Certified Associate in Healthcare Information & Management Systems (CAHIMS) is preferred.